WebAssembly/wasi-crypto/docs/wasi-crypto.md

 - If it is safe to do so, the host MUST generate a nonce.
 This is true for nonces that are large enough to be randomly generated, or if the host is able to maintain a global counter.
 - If not, the function will fail and return the dedicated `nonce_required` error code.

-A nonce that was automatically generated can be obtained by the guest application by reading the value of the `nonce` option using the `symmetric_state_get()` function.
+A nonce that was automatically generated can be obtained by the guest application by reading the value of the `nonce` option using the `symmetric_state_options_get()` function.

 A call to `symmetric_state_close()` indicates that the state will not be used any more.
 The host SHOULD overwrite internal sensitive data associated with the state before returning from that function.